databricks/scala-style-guide/README.md

   import scala.collection.Map

   // The following method does NOT override Parent.hello,
-  // because the two Maps are off different types.
+  // because the two Maps have different types.
   // If we added "override" modifier, the compiler would've caught it. def hello(data: Map[String, String]): Unit = {
     print("This is supposed to override the parent method, but it is actually not!")